raspberrypilearning/get-started-pico-w/en/step_2.md

 title: Firmware is installed but I still cannot connect to my Pico
 ---

 You may be using the wrong kind of micro USB cable.
-Your current micro USB cable may be damaged, or designed only to carry power to devices and cannot transfer data.
-Try swapping your cable if nothing else has worked.
+Your current micro USB cable may be damaged, or designed to only carry power to devices and cannot transfer data.
+Try swapping your cable for another if nothing else has worked.

 If your Pico still won't connect after trying all these things, it may **itself** be damaged and unable to connect.